“I wish I started building my email list from day one.”

 2) Create A Squeeze Page With A Landing Page Service That Will Host Your Page

 We got one of the major tools (your ESP) out of the way in step 1.

 As a Book Catalog self-publisher, you’re not as interested in building a blog—yet.

-You rather focus on writing and building a reader fan base.
+You rather focus on writing based on Amazon search traffic demand (a tool like KDP Rocket can help you gauge search demand) and building a reader fan base.